MicrosoftDocs/win32/desktop-src/xaudio2/how-to--play-a-sound-with-xaudio2.md

 ---
-Description: 'This topic describes the minimum steps required to play previously-loaded audio data in XAudio2.' ms.assetid: '5172b31c-d2af-45aa-5bd4-b62502f3c047'
+Description: This topic describes the minimum steps required to play previously-loaded audio data in XAudio2. ms.assetid: 5172b31c-d2af-45aa-5bd4-b62502f3c047
-title: 'How to: Play a Sound with XAudio2'
+title: How to Play a Sound with XAudio2 ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # How to: Play a Sound with XAudio2